Is security cameras legal in nevada

 2. Notice: Businesses and organizations that use surveillance cameras in public areas are required to provide notice to individuals that they are being recorded.
 This notice should be clearly displayed in visible locations to inform individuals of the presence of surveillance cameras.

-See also Are there security cameras in hospital rooms
+See also Why do we need security cameras in schools

 3. Data Retention: Nevada has regulations on the retention of surveillance footage.
 Businesses and organizations using security cameras must comply with laws regarding the storage and retention of video footage.
 It is important to follow these regulations to ensure compliance with the law.